ynozaki/myMachineLearning/README.txt

 (Here, “HEAD” means the latest commit ID.
 HEAD~ means the one just before the latest ver) Or, only specified file(s),
 $git checkout HEAD “file”

+#Merge
+$git checkout “Branch to change”
+$git merge “Branch to be extracted changes”

 #Revert
 $git reset —hard HEAD (if need)